esa/neuralg/README.md

 ```
 <!-- All available linear algebra operations are [insertlink].-->
 ### Training distributions
 Current available models have been trained and evaluated on random quadratic matrices.
 For details, see specifications for corresponding operations and matrix types.
 Additionally, neuralg supports training models from scratch or re-training and fine tuning existing models, depending on specific user applications.
-Please refer to the [tutorial](https://github.com/gomezz/neuralg/notebooks/training_tutorial.ipynb) for a thorough how-to guide. <!-- Change this link when public repo-->
+Please refer to the [tutorial](https://github.com/gomezzz/neuralg/notebooks/training_tutorial.ipynb) for a thorough how-to guide. <!-- Change this link when public repo-->
 |     **function call**     | **supported sizes** |                                                              **training matrix distribution**                                                              |
 |:-------------------------:|:-------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | `eig(x,symmetric = True)` |        [3,20]       | Real valued symmetric with i.i.d. centered normally distributed eigenvalues with variance 100/3 and eigenvectors uniformly distributed on the unit sphere. |
 |    `eig(x,real = True)`   |        [3,10]       |                         Real valued asymmetric matrices with i.i.d. centered normally distributed eigenvalues with variance 100/3.                         |
 |          `eig(x)`         |        [3,5]        |                                        Real valued matrices with i.i.d. uniformly distributed elements on [-10,10].                                        |
 |          `svd(x)`         |        [3,20]       |                                        Real valued matrices with i.i.d. uniformly distributed elements on [-10,10].                                        |

+## License

+Distributed under the GPL-3.0 License.
+See [LICENSE](https://github.com/gomezzz/neuralg/LICENSE) for more information.